 Members of the council have direct control over the council's financial and operating policies.
 A survey of the council's members, its chief and statutory officers and staff was undertaken.
 The disclosures identified that one council officer is a nominated Director of Visit Chichester, a company set up to promote tourism within the Chichester District.
 They represent 1/15 of the company board.
-The council paid Visit Chichester an operating grant of £2,500 in 2013-14.
+The council paid Visit Chichester an operating grant of £2,500 in 2013-14 however no funding was provided in 2014-15.